fieldtrip/dashboard/README.md

 Upon job completion, the stdout/stderr files are copied from the compute node.
 The stdoud log file contains either the string "PASSED" or "FAILED" and can be parsed

-The scheduling of the jobs (on the basis of new revisions), the parsing of the log files, and the reporting on the wiki and through email were all part of the dashboard code.
+The scheduling of the jobs (on the basis of new revisions), the parsing of the log files, and the reporting on the wiki and through email were all part of a previous implementation of the dashboard code.
 With the recent migration from SVN to Git, these aspects of the dashboard have become defunct and will have to be reimplemented.
 See http://bugzilla.fieldtriptoolbox.org/show_bug.cgi?id=3066